cosmospioneering/Cosmoneer-Proto/README.md

 #Cosmos Pioneering   -   Cosmoneer Junior#
 ==========================================

 The Cosmoneer Junior is a single-degree of Freedom Spacecraft simulator.
-This design is the main control board to manage the attitude in a single axis via PWM control through a server and gyro motor, commonly known as a Control Moment Gyro.=
+This design is the main control board to manage the attitude in a single axis via PWM control through a server and gyro motor, commonly known as a Control Moment Gyro.

 ----------